Rhoban/RhIO/Docs/getting_started.md

     rhio

-Have a look to the (source of skeleton)[/Skeleton] to understand how it works.
+Have a look to the [source of skeleton](/Skeleton) to understand how it works.